TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Abstract

 \section{Abstract}

-This work summarizes two strategies for completing time-series (TS) tasks using today's language model (LLM): LLM-for-TS, design and train a fundamental large model for TS data; TS-for-LLM, enable the pre-trained LLM to handle TS data.
-Considering the insufficient data accumulation, limited resources, and semantic context requirements, this work focuses on TS-for-LLM methods, where we aim to activate LLM's ability for TS data by designing a TS embedding method suitable for LLM.
-The proposed method is named TEST.
-It first tokenizes TS, builds an encoder to embed them by instance-wise, feature-wise, and text-prototype-aligned contrast, and then creates prompts to make LLM more open to embeddings, and finally implements TS tasks.
-Experiments are carried out on TS classification and forecasting tasks using 8 LLMs with different structures and sizes.
-Although its results cannot significantly outperform the current SOTA models customized for TS tasks, by treating LLM as the pattern machine, it can endow LLM's ability to process TS data without compromising the language ability.
-This paper is intended to serve as a foundational work that will inspire further research.
+This work summarizes two ways to accomplish Time-Series (TS) tasks in today's Large Language Model (LLM) context: \textit{LLM-for-TS (model-centric)} designs and trains a fundamental large model, or fine-tunes a pre-trained LLM for TS data; \textit{TS-for-LLM (data-centric)} converts TS into a model-friendly representation to enable the pre-trained LLM to handle TS data.
+Given the lack of data, limited resources, semantic context requirements, and so on, this work focuses on TS-for-LLM, where we aim to activate LLM's ability for TS data by designing a TS embedding method suitable for LLM.
+The proposed method is named \mname.
+It first tokenizes TS, builds an encoder to embed TS via instance-wise, feature-wise, and text-prototype-aligned contrast, where the TS embedding space is aligned to LLM’s embedding layer space, then creates soft prompts to make LLM more open to that embeddings, and finally implements TS tasks using the frozen LLM.
+We also demonstrate the feasibility of TS-for-LLM through theory and experiments.
+Experiments are carried out on TS classification, forecasting, and representation tasks using eight frozen LLMs with various structures and sizes.
+The results show that the pre-trained LLM with \mname strategy can achieve better or comparable performance than today's SOTA TS models and offer benefits for few-shot and generalization.
+By treating LLM as the pattern machine, \mname can endow LLM's ability to process TS data without compromising language ability.
+We hope that this study will serve as a foundation for future work to support TS+LLM progress.